 We’d say there is a lot of relaxation and fun in your future!
 Your task now is choosing the right hot tub or spa for your house and family.
 It can be a bit overwhelming to face all the choices that exist for hot tubs; they come in all sizes and shapes and have a seemingly endless list of features.
 But it doesn’t have to be a chore.
-We’ll help your search be simple and fun.
+We’ll help your understand what to look for when buying a hot tub and make your search be simple and fun.

 There are lots of fun things to think about, like LED lights, aromatic crystals, speakers, neck pillows, and more.
 But before that, first things first.